jschuett/TPF-JAM-TOOLS/README.md

 3. close your Reaper session

-For more detailed information, visit Wiki (https://github.com/jschuett/tpf-jam-reaper-tool/wiki) -->, which is currently still in progress!
+For more detailed information, visit Wiki (https://github.com/jschuett/tpf-jam-reaper-tool/wiki) -->, which is still in progress!